ARTICLE 1 Name

 Section 7.10 Ways and Means Committee.

-- The Chairman shall have the committee's books audited at the close of the fiscal year and
+- 7.10.3 The Chair shall have the Committee’s books audited at the close of the

 Section 7.11 Nominating Committee.
 See Article VIII below.